Sports radio: History

+The Liberty Broadcasting System was the first radio network in the United States to focus on sports.
+Its cornerstone programming was play-by-play of Major League Baseball broadcasts, some reconstructed from wire reports.
+Launched in 1948, the network collapsed in 1952 after MLB substantially raised its rights fee and imposed untenable restrictions on the network's operations.

 In 1955, WHN New York launched the first regular sports talk program featuring a broadcaster/journalist roundtable that aired before and after Brooklyn Dodgers games.
 By the early 1960s, sports talk content, ranging from individual commentary to roundtable discussions, began appearing in major US markets, initially tied to play-by-play broadcasts but gradually developing unique styles and characters.
 Art Rust Jr. launched New York’s first interactive call-in show (WMCA) in 1960 to limited initial success.
 Nonetheless, the interactive format spread in the 1960s with Bill Mazer, launching the first successful show in March 1964 at WNBC (AM) in New York.
 Soon after WNBC launched its program, in 1965 Seton Hall University's radio station, WSOU, started Hall Line, a call-in sports radio talk show focusing on the team's basketball program.
 Having celebrated its 50th anniversary on air during the 2015–2016 season, Hall Line, which broadcasts to central and northern New Jersey as well as all five boroughs of New York, is the oldest and longest running sports talk call-in show in the NY-NJ Metropolitan area, and is believed to be the oldest in the nation.